 In Turkey, right-wing opposition leader, Suleyman Demirel, has agreed to try and form a new government.

-In Turkey, right-wing opposition leader, Suleyman Demirel, has agreed to try and form a new government.
+Background: In Turkey, right-wing opposition leader, Suleyman Demirel, has agreed to try and form a new government.
 Mr. Demirel, whose Justice Party gained a substantial victory in recent parliamentary by-elections, accepted the request from President Fahri Koruturk and said he would start contacts immediately with other party leaders.
 Later, on Wednesday (24 October), a joint session of Parliament extended martial law for another two months in nineteen different provinces.
 The day before, the country's Upper and Lower Houses met to swear in new members.

 SYNOPSIS: Turkey's National Assembly met on Tuesday (23 October) to swear in the country's new MP's.
 The Speaker of the Assembly supervised the inauguration ceremony, in which five new members of the Lower House were admitted.